Narrative is made of successive events. Not necessarily in the order they occurred.

 As authors, when we begin composing a story, we may sense the event-order of narrative before we are clear about the actual chronology of events.
-Irrespective of the chronology of events, we may order and reshuffle the story’s events until we feel the narrative structure creates the desired emotional effect.
-The process of ordering and shuffling helps us to see where there are gaps in the plot, i.e. where the recipient requires knowledge of events in order to understand what is going on.
+Irrespective of the chronology, we may order and reshuffle the story’s events until we feel the narrative structure creates the desired emotional effect.
+The process of ordering and shuffling (in other words, of outlining) helps us to see where there are gaps in the plot, i.e. where the audience requires knowledge of events in order to understand what is going on.
 And in the rewrite, we may decide to remove some events because they provide too much knowledge too soon, or because they are superfluous since they do not provide new knowledge.

-The beginning and end of a story can be a narrative frame within which the bulk of the story is embedded, as in Stand By Me, the movie version of The English Patient, or the German Realism classic Der Schimmelreiter by Theodor Storm.
+A clear case of narrative differing from chronology is when the beginning and end of a story form a frame within which the bulk of the story is embedded, as in Citizen Kane, James Cameron’s Titanic, Stand By Me, the movie version of The English Patient, or the German Realism classic Der Schimmelreiter by Theodor Storm.

-Sometimes an author plays with chronology to surprise the recipient, as in Pulp Fiction.
-Sometimes chronology can be the premise of the story, as in Irreversible or Memento.
+Sometimes an author plays with chronology to surprise the audience, as in Pulp Fiction.
+Sometimes chronology can be the premise of the story, as in Irreversible or Memento, which are told backwards.

 Written fiction is in some ways more free than movie structure, but whatever the medium: one of the many decisions the author must make concerns the congruence between narrative (Syuzhet) and chronology (Fabula).